oleksandr-andrushchenko/ExamMeApi/README.md

 # TODO

-* Tests for approves: categories/questions
 * Ratings
+* Use approved categories/questions for exams